This International Women’s Day Emerging360 is celebrating women-owned businesses in Africa.

 Second, the Road to Women’s Business Growth training course is completely unique.
 We built the curriculum from scratch to meet the needs of women-owned SMEs in Nigeria.

-Third, we’re leveraging the power of technology and the latest thinking in the field of blended learning to deliver the project in a way that fits with the realities of women’s lives.
+Third, we’re leveraging the power of technology and the latest thinking in the field of mobile blended learning to deliver the project in a way that fits with the realities of women’s lives.
 The training has been delivered partly in traditional classroom settings, and partly through e-learning modules, which the women can access via hand-held tablets.
-The in-class training enables women to benefit from networking and peer-to-peer learning, while the eLearning components are accessible on-demand via hand-held tablets provided to the participants.
+The in-class training for women-owned businesses in Africa enables participants to benefit from networking and peer-to-peer learning, while the eLearning components are accessible on-demand via hand-held tablets provided to the participants.

 Over the next six months the women will continue to receive support to build their businesses, with one hundred participants benefiting from more intensive support in the form of mentoring, personalized business workshops and further linkages to investment opportunities.